LGBTQ themes in anime and manga: Sailor Moon

 Lesbian characters are introduced halfway through the manga and series Sailor Moon, and their relationships are treated the same way as other heterosexual relationships.
 Haruka and Michiru, who are Sailor Uranus and Sailor Neptune, are a couple who live with each other.
 Naoko Takeuchi, the author, has confirmed that they are a couple.
 They would become one of the most iconic lesbian couples in anime, with the dubbed version on US and European television networks portraying them as cousins.

 The character Haruka displays masculine characteristics and she is portrayed in the video wearing the male version of her school's uniform.
 She is often mistaken for a man, but she does not mind.
 However, Haruka becomes more feminized when she transforms into her Sailor Uranus character.
 Her partner, Michiru, is meant to be the more feminine of the two and they are often seen with each other.
 The relationship between Haruka and Michiru would be featured in two 1990s films: Sailor Moon S: The Movie (1994) and Sailor Moon Super S: The Movie (1995).
 Some have described the relationship between Michiru and Haruka as butch-femme.
 Yuricon founder Erica Friedman noted that Haruka embodied the girl prince trope, argued that the series had "incredible lesbian subtext", and asserted that the yuri market in the U.S. developed over series such as Sailor Moon.

-Other than Haruka and Michiru, Zoisite and Kunzite, two powerful generals who work under Queen Beryl from the Dark Kingdom, are an openly gay couple, However, in some dubs in other countries, Zoisite's gender was changed to female for his feminine appearance and to make them a heterosexual couple instead, but in other dubs, they are changed into brotherly figures because of the closeness of their relationship.
+Other than Haruka and Michiru, Zoisite and Kunzite, two powerful generals who work under Queen Beryl from the Dark Kingdom, are an openly gay couple, but only in the anime.
+However, in some dubs in other countries, Zoisite's gender was changed to female for his feminine appearance and to make them a heterosexual couple instead, but in other dubs, they are changed into brotherly figures because of the closeness of their relationship.
 The 1993 film, Sailor Moon R: The Movie would introduce Fiore, an alien who lands on Earth and met Mamoru Chiba / Tuxedo Mask when they were both children.
 It is strongly implied that Fiore's feelings for Mamoru are romantic.
-In 1995, Fish-Eye, an effeminate cross-dressing man romantically interested in men as first shown in the series.
+In 1995 makes his debut Fish-Eye, who's depicted in the anime as an effeminate cross-dressing man romantically interested in men as first shown in the series.
 He was changed into a woman in the English dub.
 In 1996, the genderqueer Sailor Starlights would be introduced.
 In the anime, the Sailor Starlights (Sailor Star Fighter, Sailor Star Maker, and Sailor Star Healer) were assigned female at birth, but transform to present as male and refer to themselves as males when not fighting, as shown in the episode, "Holy War in the Galaxy!
 Sailor Wars Legend."
 The Sailor Starlights would act like men in their civilian forms but transform into women when they battled villains.
-In the manga, the Starlights only disguise themselves as men as civilians and are not siblings.
+In the manga, the Starlights are female, only disguising themselves as men as civilians, and are not siblings.
 Seiya Kou (Sailor Star Fighter) additionally develops romantic feelings for Usagi Tsukino (Sailor Moon) in the series and manga.